Convenience Stores

 Recent Developments

-- Employment by convenience stores grew 1.7% in October compared to a year ago, although it eased from its summer peak, while average industry wages for convenience retailers dipped 1% over the same period to $16.83 per hour, according to the latest US Bureau of Labor Statistics data.
-The national average retail price of a gallon of regular gasoline, a major revenue stream for c-stores, was about $3 per gallon in December, down from about $3.60 in the spring, according to AAA.
+• Employment by convenience retailers was relatively flat in December compared to a year ago, although it was down from its summer peak, while average industry wages fell 3.1% over the same period to $16.70 per hour, according to the latest US Bureau of Labor Statistics data.
+Sales for food and beverage stores, which includes c-stores, rose 3.1% year over year in November and 1.5% from the previous month, Census Bureau data shows.
+The national average retail price of a gallon of regular gasoline, a major revenue stream for c-stores, was about $3 per gallon in December, down from about $3.60 in the spring, according to the Bureau of Transportation Statistics.

 Get A Demo